bchiha/Ruby-Text-Adventure-Kernel-System/README.md

 * `N,<namelist>,<conditions>` Name of the object that the user can type to interact with it.
 The name list could contain multiple verbs.
 And a condition to be true to have it useable
 * `P,<location>` The Place where the object is found.
 * `V,<number>` [Optional], if object is carried, add a score value of number.
 Defaults to 0
 * `S,<actiontype>,<condition>,<text>` Suitability to the action.
-If something can be picked up or droped then this object will have the action type of 'GE' and 'DR', if the action is 'EX', then display a text for describing the object.
+If something can be picked up or dropped then this object will have the action type of 'GE' and 'DR', if the action is 'EX', then display a text for describing the object.
 Not all actiontype are used,

 Here is an example of an Object
 ```